-Use of this trail is relatively light due to its rugged nature and because access to either end of the trail is rather difficult.
-The Cathedral Rock Trail has not been maintained in a number of years and in some areas is nearly overgrown and very difficult to follow.
-Add to this the fact that a large section of the trail is either very steep or narrow and rocky and you end up with a trail that is definitely not recommended for novices.
+Cathedral Rock Trail #26 use is relatively light due to its rugged nature and because access to either end of the trail is rather arduous.
+It has not been maintained in several years, and some areas are nearly overgrown and very difficult to follow.
+Add to this the fact that a large section of the trail is either very steep or narrow and rocky, and you end up with a trail not recommended for novices.

-Attractions: Connects front range to Catalina trails, high country views, access to Cathedral Rock and a challenging trail!
+Connects front range to Catalina trails, high country views, access to Cathedral Rock, and a challenging trail!